Generating Schemas with an LLM

 The Most Common LLM Mistakes

-LLMs that don't have the Almadar skill loaded will make predictable mistakes.
+LLMs that don't have the Orb skill loaded will make predictable mistakes.
 Learn to spot them.

 1. Missing pages (most common)

-The LLM generates entity + traits but forgets the pages array entirely.
+The LLM generates entity + traits but forgets the page declaration entirely.

 }